kathmanducoder/message_box/README.md

 ## Messenger

 #### Description
-A messaging app in Rails that uses AJAX in frontend for asynchronous loading for messages.
+A messaging web app built with Rails and JavaScript.
+Users can sign up to the app and send messages to each other.

-#### Screenshot
+#### Demo Screenshot
 ![Screenshot](https://user-images.githubusercontent.com/125407887/221437013-7c9ccac1-ad15-4a08-817f-717f1650647c.png)